gvwilson/thirdbit/_posts/2017/2017-06-19-ten-rules-research-partner.md

 <h3>8.
 Do the background reading.</h3>

 <p>H.L.
 Mencken wrote, "There is always a well-known solution to every
-human problem---neat, plausible, and wrong."
+human problem—neat, plausible, and wrong."
 Your problem is almost certainly one of those, and is almost certainly more complex than you first realize.
 While an earlier rule told researchers to sacrifice detail for clarity, this rule asks practitioners to make an effort to